 People think and act in diverging ways.
 The fact is that most are average, do average things, and achieve average results in life.
 However, people within the bell curve will often strive to get out of it.
-They will seek motivation, work hard, and kill themselves to prove that they are not average.
-Kids are taught to be above average in their academic achievement.
-It is human nature to stand out from the crowd and be known to others.
-However, in the journey to become extraordinary, the target on your back will become larger.
-Much like you were once the average person working towards becoming an extraordinary one, there is an army trying to do the same.
-The more extraordinary you become the brighter the target placed on you becomes.
-It will grow brighter until it attracts the one who can hit its bulls-eye.
-This bulls-eye will be the end of your extraordinary ventures, and you will be replaced by another even more extraordinary being.
+They will seek out motivation, work hard, and stress themselves to prove that they are not average.
+Students are consistently pushed to be above average in their academic achievement.

 Meanwhile, employees habitually have a hope of recognition dangled in front of them with one hand, as the other speeds up the metaphorical treadmill on which they sprint.
 It very much seems to be within a human’s nature to want to stand out from the crowd and be known to others.
 Some of those around you will use this very human desire to encourage people to improve, while others will look to exploit it.

 This article hopes to motivate you to be seen as average, while striving for success as you normally would.

 It hopes to pique your interest in protecting what you’ve worked hard to build from unnecessary, hurtful, competition.

 Whilst on your journey to become extraordinary, the pitfalls involved get harder to navigate around the further that you travel.
 The target on your back will grow as your influence spreads.
 Much like you were once the average person working toward becoming an extraordinary one, there is an army on your heels trying to do the same.